Stylback/home-server/README.md

 ## Issues and solutions

-Sometimes things doesn't go as planned and you have to rethink an implementation, here are some of the lessons I've learned.
+Sometimes things doesn't go as planned, here are some of the lessons I've learned.

 <details><summary>Click to expand</summary>
 <p>